KumaarBalbir/droneAnalyzer/docs/architecture.md

    - AlertGenerator: Applies security rules to generate alerts

 3. Storage System
-   - FrameIndexer: Indexes and stores frame data for querying
+   - FrameIndexer: Indexes and stores frame data for querying (as of now in memory storage)
    - Historical data management

 4. User Interface